sordina/Deadpan-DDP/README.md

 This can be used for writing clients for [Meteor](https://www.meteor.com/) sites, among other purposes.

-# NOTE: The Library is currently unusable.
+# NOTE: The Library is currently incomplete.
+Several important callbacks are so-far undefined.

 Things implemented so far: